Gottfrid-N/Emergent-Engineering/.minecraft/local/kubejs/event_groups/EntityEvents/checkSpawn.md

 The level the entity is being spawned into.
 ```

-- `BlockContainerJS getBlock()`
+- `BaseSpawner getSpawner()`
 ```
-The block the entity is being spawned on.
+The spawner that spawned the entity.
+Can be null if the entity was spawned by worldgen.
 ```

-- `LivingEntity getEntity()`
+- `Entity getEntity()`
 ```
 The entity being spawned.
 ```

-- `BaseSpawner getSpawner()`
+- `BlockContainerJS getBlock()`
 ```
-The spawner that spawned the entity.
-Can be null if the entity was spawned by worldgen.
+The block the entity is being spawned on.
 ```

 - `Object exit(Object var0)`